aaronvansanten/ComputerSystemsM5/Discrete Mathematics/2022-09-12 Recorded Lecture.md

 ## Predicate logic
 Predicate = property

-Open statement: an assesrtion that contains one or more free variables which can be chosen from a fixed universe U. Without free variables is a closed statement.
+Open statement: an assertion that contains one or more free variables which can be chosen from a fixed universe U. Without free variables is a closed statement.

 $\forall x p(x)$ means: $p(x)$ is true for all $x \in U$.